jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ### Start here
 Let this be a guide for your next bare-bones Arch setup.
-I assume you're the root user unless otherwise specified.
+I assume you're the root from here on out.

 #### Dowload
 Head over to https://www.archlinux.org/download/ and download the latest ISO,